TobyLeelsz/TobyLeelsz.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
-I’m Shangzhe Li (李尚哲), a Ph.D. student at UNC Chapel Hill, where I'm fortunate to work under the guidance of [Prof. Weitong Zhang](https://zeroweight.github.io/).
+I’m Shangzhe Li (李尚哲), a first-year Ph.D. student at UNC Chapel Hill, where I'm fortunate to work under the guidance of [Prof. Weitong Zhang](https://zeroweight.github.io/).
 I also collaborate closely with [Prof. Hao Su](https://cseweb.ucsd.edu/~haosu/) at the University of California, San Diego.
 Previously, I’ve had the opportunity to work with [Prof. Marco Caccamo](https://rtsl.cps.mw.tum.de/personal_page/mcaccamo/) and [Prof. Nils Thuerey](https://ge.in.tum.de/about/n-thuerey/) at the Technical University of Munich, as well as with [Prof. Xinhua Zhang](https://www.cs.uic.edu/~zhangx/) at the University of Illinois at Chicago.

 I'm passionate about aviation, Physics, and Mathematics, and I’m pursuing my studies in Artificial Intelligence.
 My hometown is Guangzhou.
 In my free time, I enjoy live streaming on Bilibili, sharing insights on Zhihu, and indulging in my love for anime.